anthony-tuininga/ceODBC/doc/cursor.rst

    .. note::

-      ::The DB API definition does not define the return value of this method.
+      The DB API definition does not define the return value of this method.

 .. method:: Cursor.executemany(statement, parameters)